Skip to main content

 caution

 Semi-transparent materials, such as Unity UI elements may not work properly since their shaders often skip the depth buffer.
 To enable depth submission for UI elements, add the ZWrite flag to the top of the Pass block definition in the shader.
+See the Depth Submission for UI Elements section for details on how to update the Unity UI shader.

 Enabling the Feature